-Top 5 4th Quarter Trades of Sc - GuruFocus.com
+Top 5 4th Quarter Trades of SC - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Schubert & Co’s top five trades of the quarter.
+According to GuruFocus data, these were SCHARF INVESTMENTS, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Schubert & Co bought 2,322 shares of NYSE:UNP for a total holding of 2,409.
-The trade had a 0.43% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $221.28.
+During the quarter, SCHARF INVESTMENTS, LLC bought 18,181 shares of NAS:BKNG for a total holding of 64,886.
+The trade had a 1.2% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $1898.11.

 The price-to-GF Value ratio is 0.75, earning the stock a GF Value rank of 10.

-During the quarter, Schubert & Co bought 16,737 shares of ARCA:DUHP for a total holding of 30,889.
-The trade had a 0.34% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $23.67.
+SCHARF INVESTMENTS, LLC reduced their investment in NYSE:LMT by 72,980 shares.
+The trade had a 1.06% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $464.67.

-During the quarter, Schubert & Co bought 10,796 shares of ARCA:DFAC for a total holding of 394,852.
-The trade had a 0.23% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.55.
+During the quarter, SCHARF INVESTMENTS, LLC bought 689,503 shares of NAS:CMCSA for a total holding of 3,920,433.
+The trade had a 0.79% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $33.08.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.